bookieio/Bookie/docs/started.rst

 - libxml2-dev
 - git

 Note: right we we support three databases - mysql, postgres, and sqlite - and the database bindings need to be built into the virtualenv.
-We're hoping to `clean this up some`_ some going forward.

 MySQL & Postgresql Users
 ~~~~~~~~~~~~~~~~~~~~~~~~